ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   The `formatting toolbar` in the footer section will occupy space based on the number of formatting buttons used.
 For the initial scope of this component, four formatting buttons will be included, following standard size and spacing guidelines.
 The `footer-actions` section will occupy the remaining space in the footer.
--   The footer section, which includes the formatting options, can be hidden by utilizing the `footer-hidden` attribute.
-When this attribute is enabled, the footer's visibility will be set to hidden, leaving an empty space in its place.
-We came to this decision to ensure that the component does not cause layout height shifts when the `footer-hidden` attribute changes dynamically based on conditions in the consumer component.
--   An example use case for the `footer-hidden` functionality is:
-    The client can initially set `footer-hidden` to true.
-Upon focusing the editor using the element's `focus` event, the client can then set
-    `footer-hidden` to false, thereby displaying the footer section.
-Conversely, when the editor loses focus using the element's `blur` or any click event occurs (`cancel` button click), the client can reset `footer-hidden` to true, consequently hiding the footer section once again.

 _Note_: This initial component design serves as a starting point for implementation, and it may undergo changes once the visual design is completed.